 The South West’s clinical hub is in Exeter, and based there is a dedicated team responsible for dispatching and monitoring all of the air ambulances and critical care cars in the region - the ‘Critical Care Desk’.
 This team is managed by the South Western Ambulance Service NHS Foundation Trust (SWASFT) and funded by the five air ambulance charities it serves across the South West, including GWAAC.

 Eight specially trained dispatchers operate the HEMS desk, with a maximum of two on duty at a time.
 It is down to them to decide whether a patient needs the critical care that only an air ambulance team can provide.
 The hub receives around 3,000 calls every 24 hours, with the team viewing every single call that is made to 999 requesting an ambulance.
-Over the last year, they were instrumental in deciding to dispatch a charity air ambulance crew 7,000 times.
+In 2019, they were instrumental in deciding to dispatch a charity air ambulance crew 7,000 times.

 Control Officer, Paul Holmes, who manages the team, explains the process in more detail:

 The call comes through to our Specialist Paramedics in Critical Care (SPCCs), who is the designated Technical Crew Member on shift.
 Our crew receive details of the location of the incident and decide whether to go by helicopter or critical care car, depending on distance, weather and time of day.

 The grid reference will be entered into the GPS system which will draw a line to the incident so they can look for the best route and any controlled air spaces, as our Pilot needs to gain permission to pass through them.

 They also plot the route on a paper chart, in case there is a problem with the GPS system or the iPads.
 Whilst the Specialist Paramedic (SPCC) is plotting the route, the Pilot and the Critical Care Doctor head out to the aircraft with drugs, blood and frozen plasma, starting the engine and doing safety checks.